btoll/benjamintoll.com/content/post/ncat.md

 + Passing a command string to be interpreted by a shell
 + Invoking a Lua script

-For example, the following commands will do the same thing, i.e., list the contents of the directory of the Ncat "server":
+For example, the following commands will do the same thing, i.e., list the contents of the directory of the Ncat "server".
+Open two terminals and execute the following command in the first terminal, which will then wait for a client connection:

     $ ncat -le "/bin/ls -al"
     $ ncat -l --sh-exec "ls -al"

-The client request:
+Then, in the other terminal, make the client request:

     $ ncat localhost

+Holy zap!

 Although I don't use it very frequently, it does come in handy.